An Inverse Almost Periodic Problem for a Semilinear Strongly Damped Wave Equation: Introduction

-Another point concerns integral-type overdetermination conditions (in our paper, this is the integral constraint given by \reff{3}), which are interesting from both applied and mathematical perspectives.
-In applications, continuous pointwise measurements in time are often impractical, whereas cumulative quantities, such as total displacement, energy, stress, or time-averaged boundary data, are typically accessible.
-Mathematically, such integral conditions tend to be more robust to noise and often lead to improved stability and well-posedness compared to pointwise-in-time measurements.
-We here mention several works in which inverse problems for strongly and weakly damped wave or pseudoparabolic models are studied using integral-type overdetermination conditions to recover unknown sources or coefficients \cite{Aitzhanov,Akhundov,Khonatbek, Mehraliyev, Oussaeif,Protsakh2,Protsakh3,Shahrouzi1,Shahrouzi2}.
+Integral-type overdetermination conditions, which are needed due to unknown $g$, are natural in applications where pointwise-in-time measurements are impractical, whereas cumulative quantities, such as total displacement, energy, stress, or time-averaged boundary data, are more accessible.
+Mathematically, these conditions provide improved stability and robustness.
+Recent works on inverse problems for strongly or weakly damped wave and pseudoparabolic equations have employed such conditions to recover unknown sources or coefficients \cite{Aitzhanov,Akhundov,Khonatbek,Mehraliyev,Oussaeif,Protsakh2,Protsakh3,Shahrouzi1,Shahrouzi2}.